WHO WE ARESo, you've met the owl . . . with the attitude. He's our Wine Snob* ambassador.

 What the owl is trying to say is, you don't have to be a wine snob to enjoy wine.
 You don't need to use words like "velvety tannins" and "hint of lychee on the nose" to describe a wine.
 And there's no wrong answer to the question,

-That's why we're "Wine Snob" with an asterisk - you make the rules.
+That's why we're "Wine Snob" with an asterisk - your taste buds, your rules.
 So, don't let the wine snobs get you down!

 (If you are a wine snob, that's okay, too.
 It is pretty fun to say "velvety tannins."
 Embrace that inner wine snob, but try not to impose it on everyone around you - when you say you think our Tempranillo tastes faintly like leather saddle, don't expect anyone else to know what you're talking about.
 After all, they didn't go saddle-licking with you last weekend.

 OUR STANDARDSWhen we buy a bottle of wine to drink, our priorities are taste, quality, and cost.
 We want a bottle of wine that's yummy, interesting, unadulterated, and reasonably priced.
 And, that's what we want to offer to you.

 (Take our 2016 Chardonnay, for example.
 It pairs equally well with mac and cheese or fancy grilled halibut with asparagus and beurre blanc, and although we sell it for $17 a bottle, we think it holds its own against more expensive bottles.

 Of course, in addition to having yummy, high-quality wine, it's nice to have a pretty label.

-OUR WINESShipping available to California, Florida, Minnesota, Nevada, and Wisconsin at a flat rate of $15 for every 1-6 bottles.
+OUR WINESShipping is available to California, Florida, Minnesota, Nevada, and Wisconsin at a flat rate of $15 for every 1-6 bottles.